Keep the Trail Access info current...

 Goldfields & Mining

-Porcupine walk is a 5.7km, grade 3 Return hike located in the Kosciuszko National Park, NSW.
+Porcupine walk is a 5.7km, grade 3 return hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 Set out along this moderate walk from the Perisher Valley reservoir carpark, a short detour from Kosciuszko Road.